smartcontractkit/chainlink-automation/docs/LOG_EVENT_PROVIDER.md

 Patitioning by contract address will group the filters of the same contract together, allowing us to optimize the queries to the DB.

-### Why not use consistent hashing for partitions when fetching logs?
+### Why not use consistent hashing for partitions when reading logs?

-consistent hashing is not used since we don't need to have stable partitioning between multiple fetches.
+The number of partitions is changing upon each interval, but since we don't need to have stable partitioning between multiple intervals, we can use a simple hash function.

-### Why not fetching logs for all active upkeeps in a single procedure?
+### Why not reading logs for all active upkeeps in a single procedure?

 We want to avoid overloading the DB with large amount of queries. batching the queries into smaller chunks allows us to balance our interaction with the DB.